 People are getting more conscious about what they are eating, especially when it comes to the quality of the food.
 There are various videos of chemically produced eggs or artificially grown chicken shared on the internet.
 Also, there are many articles written about the excessive use of chemicals used to grow vegetables/fruits and the long due effect it will have on us.

 With increasing population and growing demand, food is being produced artificially or is highly adulterated.
-People have encountered vegetables releasing colour or dals releasing soapy substance when washed, which is why there has been a sudden increase in the demand of organic food.Importance of Organic FoodOrganic food
+People have encountered vegetables releasing colour or dals releasing soapy substance when washed, which is why there has been a sudden increase in the demand of organic food

 is grown naturally with manure and compost.
 There are no solvents or synthetics being used.
-In conventional farming, Animals are often given growth hormones and anti-biotic in their feeds which is directly passed into animal food that we consume like meat, poultry, fish eggs and dairy products.
+In conventional farming, Animals are often given growth hormones and anti-biotic in their feeds which are directly passed into animal food that we consume like meat, poultry, fish eggs, and dairy products.

 So it is more of a return to how things used to be.
 But this time, with support of streamlined supply chain, better equipment and efforts to re-educate farmers about effective way to indulge in organic farming, which is beneficial to both land and the farmer.